shrbarra/ExData_Plotting1/README.md

 ## Introduction

+# Files have been submitted by shrbarra, as a part of an assignment
+from Exploratory Data Analysis course from Coursera and Johns Hopkins University.

 This assignment uses data from the <a href="http://archive.ics.uci.edu/ml/">UC Irvine Machine Learning Repository</a>, a popular repository for machine learning